L400-RTI/Training-material/modules/01 - Introduction.md

 Throughout the course, you will develop a deep understanding of how to:

-- Design end-to-end orchestrated pipelines across RTI components
+- Design end-to-end orchestrated pipelines across Real-Time Intelligence components
 - Minimize latency, contention, and false positives through query and rule optimization
 - Structure workloads for observability, testability, and reliability
 - Estimate and control resource consumption and cost

-In RTI, performance is not a luxury - it’s a design requirement.
+In Real-Time Intelligence, performance is not a luxury - it’s a design requirement.
 And orchestration is where performance becomes architecture.

 ### Schemas and throughput

-#### The Overlooked Foundations of RTI Architecture
+#### The Overlooked Foundations of Real-Time Intelligence Architecture

-In Real-Time Intelligence (RTI), much of the architectural complexity lies not in configuration, but in understanding how data structure (schemas) and data velocity (throughput) impact the system’s behavior from ingestion to action.
+In Real-Time Intelligence (Real-Time Intelligence), much of the architectural complexity lies not in configuration, but in understanding how data structure (schemas) and data velocity (throughput) impact the system’s behavior from ingestion to action.

-Poor assumptions about these two dimensions are a leading cause of production issues in real-world RTI deployments.
+Poor assumptions about these two dimensions are a leading cause of production issues in real-world Real-Time Intelligence deployments.
 This course tackles both topics as core architectural considerations—not as side effects of upstream decisions.

 #### Why Schemas Matter in Real Time

-RTI services - Eventstream, Eventhouse, Activator, Real-Time Hub - depend on explicit schema understanding to parse, correlate, and act on data.
+Real-Time Intelligence services - Eventstream, Eventhouse, Activator, Real-Time Hub - depend on explicit schema understanding to parse, correlate, and act on data.
 But in modern streaming systems, schemas are rarely fixed:

 - JSON payloads evolve
 - Fields become nullable or disappear